stephanGarland/intro-to-x/mysql/mysql-101.md

   * SQL Interface
     * This component is the link between the Connector and the rest of the Server.
 * Storage Engine
   * This component stores and manages the actual databases.
 Historically MySQL used the MyISAM engine, but switched to InnoDB with version 5.6.
-Both - and others - remain available if desired.
+Both (and others) remain available if desired, but unless you have an extremely specific use case, you should use InnoDB.

 # MySQL Operations

 ## Assumptions

 * All examples here are using MySQL 8.0.23, with the InnoDB engine.
-* You're using the `mysql` client, available via Homebrew: `brew install mysql-client`
+* You're using the `mysql` client, available via Homebrew: `brew install mysql-client`.
 * You're connecting to the TODO database, using the credentials in 1Pass.

 ## Notes